jessejamescox/node-red-contrib-kbus_deprecated/README.md

 ## These nodes make it easy to read and control the Kbus on the WAGO PFC200 Gen2 controller

- Read and write simple analog, digital, and termpetature sensor modules directly to the Kbus on WAGO PFC200 Generation 2 controllers running [Node-RED][1]
+ 	A BETA open source community project to read and write simple analog, digital, and termpetature sensor modules directly to the Kbus on WAGO PFC200 Generation 2 controllers running Node-RED.

+ 	The WAGO board support package source files are included as the Kbus driver is currently beta with no expressed or implied support.

 ## Install